Last updated on November 28, 2025

 Where to Get Guru Lands Now

-Another way to get your hands on the Guru lands is at large events where international sellers also show up.
-Those have been few and far between since 2020, but vendors at events like SCG Con might have a few in stock.
+Another way to get your hands on the Guru lands is at large events with international sellers.
+Vendors at events like SCG Con might have a few in stock.

 A good way to find the best deals on these Guru lands is on various high-end Facebook groups.
 This is still the best way to find trustworthy people looking to piece apart their collections.
-These cards are often marked down from even the lowest prices on TCGPlayer.
+These cards are often marked down from the lowest prices on TCGplayer.

-Can You Get Guru Lands on Magic Online?
+Can I Get Guru Lands on Magic Online?

 Wrap Up